SCHOOL VISIT DETAILS

 Grade 3 – Soil: That’s Not Dirt!
 [TG23SPND]

 Soil is so much more than dirt!
-Through hands-on activities, students will become soil detectives to explore and compare the formation and components of the organic and inorganic parts of soil.
+Through hands-on activities, students will become soil detectives to explore the formation process and explore the components of the organic and inorganic parts of soil.

 CURRICULUM CONNECTIONS – Soils in the Environment